-Power Round Submission: The Power Round should be emailed to NET by the deadline of Thursday, March 31 11:59 pm CDT
+Power Round Submission: The Power Round should be emailed to NET by each team's deadline.

 Final Results: To be released Sunday, April 2 during the Virtual Closing Ceremony

 Contact:

 For questions before the event, questions during the Power Round, or all other general questions, please email nuecontournament@gmail.com.
 We will be most responsive between the hours of 9 am - 7 pm CDT.